1929-06-05 Electric Light's Golden Jubilee

 A mailing envelope displaying the corner card "Edison Laboratory".

-A first day cover postmarked at Orange, NJ, on the day of sale of the Electric Light's Golden Jubilee stamp on June 5, 1929.
+First day cover postmarked at Orange, NJ, on the day of sale of the Electric Light's Golden Jubilee stamp on June 5, 1929.

-A cover postmarked at West Orange, NJ, on June 5, 1929.
+First day of issue postmarked at West Orange, NJ, on June 5, 1929.

 A cover with Menlo Park and West Orange postmarks cancelled on the same day, June 5, 1929.

-A cover postmarked at Newark, NJ, on June 5, 1929, with a slogan cancellation.
+First day of issue postmarked at Newark, NJ, on June 5, 1929, with a slogan cancellation.

 In 1887, Thomas Edison and J.P.
 Morgan acquired the Erie County Light Company and built a new power station at the northwest corner of E 12th and French Street in Erie.
 Erie, Pennsylvania, was among the first cities in the world to be electrified.